dsc-courses/bpd-reference/docs/statistical-inference/obs_and_test_stats.md

         - ✅ Used for assessing whether an "observed sample" was drawn randomly from a known **categorical distribution**:

     2. **Absolute Difference** in group mean/median/number of times a certain event happens.
-        - ✅ Used for measuring how different two **numerical distributions** are, and when the alternative hypothesis is 'not equal to'.
+        - ✅ Used for measuring how different two **numerical distributions** are, and when the alternative hypothesis is **_not equal to_**.
 For example, "the coin is biased" or "the probability of tossing a head is 0.5".

     3. **Difference** in group mean/median/number of times a certain event happens
-        - ✅ Used for measuring how different two **numerical distributions** are, and the alternative hypothesis is 'less than' or 'greater than'.
+        - ✅ Used for measuring how different two **numerical distributions** are, and the alternative hypothesis is **_less than_** or **_greater than_**.
 For example, "the coin is biased towards heads" or "the probability of tossing a head is greater then 0.5".
 :::

 :::note